cookiecutter/cookiecutter/README.rst

 * `cookiecutter-ansible-role`_: A template to create ansible roles.
 Forget about file creation and focus on actions.
 * `cookiecutter-pylibrary`_: An intricate template designed to quickly get started with good testing and packaging (working configuration for Tox, Pytest, Travis-CI, Coveralls, AppVeyor, Sphinx docs, isort, bumpversion, packaging checks etc).
 * `cookiecutter-pylibrary-minimal`_: Same as above but without Pytest and static configuration for Tox/Travis/AppVeyor (no generator).
+* `Python-iOS-template`_: A template to create a Python project that will run on iOS devices.

 C
 ~~